jaspershen-lab/mapa/R/16_llm_prompt.md

 Key {query_molecules} and their roles within the identified pathways.
-Insights from the provided articles or research (if provided). confidence_score should reflect how well the {query_molecules} and pathways associated with each other and support a coherent biological process, with 1.00 indicating very high confidence and 0.00 indicating minimal or no overlap. references must be a ranked list of article titles from combined_texts, sorted by relevance to the inferred module (most relevant first).
+Insights from the provided articles or research (if provided). confidence_score should reflect how well the {query_molecules} and pathways associated with each other and support a coherent biological process, with 1.00 indicating very high confidence and 0.00 indicating minimal or no overlap.